More than 2 billion people already do

 Insects are an excellent nutritional food source with regard to fat and protein, and they have been found to be a rich source of vitamins and minerals, especially iron and zinc

 Generally, insect meat is rich in amino acids, fats, sugars, and has a high concentration of vitamins B and K (wasps have a much higher concentration of vitamins than some fruits).
-Many insects have a very high content of fats and proteins that is several times higher than in chicken meat – butterflies, beetles and even ordinary flies are 70-80 percent protein.
+Many insects have a very high content of fats and proteins.
+They also boast vitamin and minerals content that can be several times higher than in meat.
+Check out our insect nutrition table in our blog post The Best Insects to Eat.

 If you are thinking of moving towards including insect with your diet try to keep things easy.
 Start by looking for insect foods you enjoy that are readily available, and can be prepared with minimal time and effort.
 Then, if you feel more adventurous, try out new species and experiment with new recipes.

-This website exists to provide reliable information on every topic related to entomophagy and edible insects.
+We provide reliable information on every topic related to entomophagy and edible insects – background, data charts, infographics, studies, news, recipes and much more.